Enda Kenny: 2011

-The members of the 31st Dáil convened for the first time on 9 March 2011, the Dáil elected Kenny as Taoiseach by a vote of 117–27.
+The 31st Dáil convened for the first time on 9 March 2011, the Dáil nominated Kenny for appointment as Taoiseach by a vote of 117–27.
 Kenny received his seal of office from President Mary McAleese.
 He also announced ministerial appointees to his Government on 9 March 2011.
-At just under 59 years and 11 months on accession, Kenny is the second-oldest person to have assumed the office for the first time, the oldest being Seán Lemass.
+At just under 59 years and 11 months on accession, Kenny was the second-oldest person to have assumed the office for the first time, the oldest being Seán Lemass.

 On 9 March 2011, Kenny appointed 15 junior Ministers.
-He also appointed a Minister for political reform, and sent a request to the Office of Public Works as to how he could address ministerial transport.
-On 15 March 2011, it was announced that only the current President, the Taoiseach, the Tánaiste and the Minister for Justice and Equality were to have Garda drivers.
+He also appointed a minister for political reform, and sent a request to the Office of Public Works as to how he could address ministerial transport.
+On 15 March 2011, it was announced that only the current president, the Taoiseach, the Tánaiste and the Minister for Justice and Equality were to have Garda drivers.
 All other Ministers would have to make use of their own transport with a mileage allowance and a commercial chauffeur as an expense.
 There was no announcement as to the continuing engagement of three government jets.
-The media reported that this would reduce the ministerial motor vehicle transport bill to €7,000,000 annually, which is more than the combined annual tax contributions of 16,000 people on minimum wage.

 Ministerial pay cuts

-In one of his first acts as Taoiseach, Kenny slashed his own pay by €14,000 (a reduction of 7%).
-The new government also decided to cut the pay of senior Ministers.
-The Taoiseach's pay was cut from €214,187 to €200,000.
-Tánaiste Eamon Gilmore's pay was cut from €197,486 to €184,405.
-Ministers' pay was reduced to €169,275 (from €181,283), while pay for Ministers of State was cut from €139,266 to €130,042.
-In another cost-cutting measure, Kenny asked the Gardai, the Departments of Justice and Transport, as well as the Office of Public Works, to come up with a plan to reduce the amount spent on transporting Ministers and their teams.
+In one of his first acts as Taoiseach, Kenny reduced his own pay and that of senior Ministers.